 The Road to a Zero Waste Campus

-Zero Waste Atlas Fellowship: Fall Class of 2020
+Zero Waste Atlas Fellowship: Spring Class of 2021

 The Zero Waste Atlas Fellowship is a brand new program PLAN launched in 2020 to collaborate with students and staff that are passionate about helping their campus develop a strategic plan to achieve zero waste.
 The Fellowship provides students with the hands-on training and experience to be able to perform a zero waste assessment of their campus.
 Atlas Fellows will learn how to use the Atlas Campus Programs Checklist to perform the interviews needed to gather data for the campus assessment.